Experience Community Solar

 No. All renewable systems with an inverter and no battery backup require line voltage to function and will not generate during an outage.

 Both the weather and seasonal changes will affect the amount of sun reaching the panels.
 During the summer, the panels will produce more energy because the days are longer and the sun is higher.
 If it’s a cloudy day, the panels will produce less.
 During the winter, there will be less production because of limited hours of sunlight and, at times potential snow coverage.

-Two meters are used.
-One meter records the output from the system to the grid; the other meter records the electrical usage at the location.
+A bi-directional meter is used to record the output from the system to the grid and the electrical usage consumed by the array.